SanguShellz/GTA5VersionSwitcher/README.md

   Path to the game directory where GTA V is installed.

 - **`ALT_VERSION_DIR`**
-  -D irectory to store an alternate version of the GTA V install (REAL VR, Geo11, or updated mods that don't work with RRAL VR).
+This is the folder to store an alternate version of the GTA V installation (e.g., REAL VR, Geo11, or updated mods that aren't compatible with R.E.A.L.
+VR).

-  - When first switching to the alternate version, required files for the Primary ovanilla version of GTA V are backed up to a geeerated `default_files_backup` folder inside the game directory.
-Yuu may need to run the batch as admin to create the folder.
+- When switching to the alternate version for the first time, essential files from the primary (e.g., vanilla) GTA V installation are backed up to a generated Primary_files_backup folder within the game directory.

+- You may need to run the batch file as administrator to create this folder.

-- **`Primary_VERSION_DIR`**
+- **`PRIMARY_VERSION_DIR`**
-  Folder containing files that will be moved the GTA V game isntall directory (e.g., `.ini`, `.dll` files).
+This is the folder containing files that will be moved the GTA V game isntall directory (e.g., `.ini`, `.dll` files).
-  This directory can remain empty, but it **must exist**.
+	- This directory can remain empty, but it **must exist**.
-  Files in this directory will be copied to or deleted from the game directory depending on selection made in the batch CLI.
+	- Files in this directory will be copied to or deleted from the game directory depending on selection made in the batch CLI.

 - **`SETTINGS_DIR`**
 Path to the folder containing the GTA V `settings.xml`.

 ---

 ### 2. Add Game Settings
 This copies your custom `settings.xml` file into the documents folder ovewriting the settings.xml that's presently there:

 - **Alt Version** – for the alternative setup (e.g., VR)